gubellom/gubellom.github.io/R files/Tabulate.md

 A particularly useful command in STATA is `tabulate`, which is commonly used to create frequency tables or cross-tabulations between two categorical variables.
 It provides a simple way to understand how values are distributed across categories, and is especially helpful in exploring relationships in survey or categorical data.

+## One-way tabulate
-In R, there is no direct equivalent to `tabulate`, but we can replicate its functionality using a combination of base R functions.
+In R, we can replicate its functionality using a combination of different R functions.
 Below is an example of how to generate a STATA-style frequency table for the variable `polintr` (interest in politics) using R.

 Let's start by importing the necessary packages.